mruiz7797/double-seven-guitars/docs/README.md

 #### Address and map

 The top of this section has the common banner.
-This sections features the address in a box in the same style as the contact boxes and an embedded google map underneath.
+This section features the address in a box in the same style as the contact boxes and an embedded Google Map underneath.

 ![Address and map section](images/address-map.png)